 This is a process, not a coating: it increases the part’s own ability to resist rusting.
 It works on some grades of steel – those grades commonly called stainless steels.

 They are called stainless because they stain (or rust) less than other grades, but they can still stain (rust).
 What passivation does is to increase their resistance to staining (rusting).

-SAE international is a professional association and a standards developing organization that was previously known as the society of automotive engineers.
+SAE International is a professional association and standards developing an organization that was previously known as the society of automotive engineers.
 They publish a passivation standard, AMS 2700 which is frequently used by the aerospace industry.